Ivy says:

 - Yes, you are going to have to deal with the plastic stuff cabinet, too.
 Suck it up and just do it.

 - Go through your pantry or wherever you keep the food.
-Get rid of anything that is expired or you’re just never going to eat.
-Don’t give expired stuff to a food pantry, but anything you’re not going to eat can be donated to a food pantry.
+Get rid of anything that is expired, or you’re just never going to eat.
+Don’t give expired stuff to a food pantry!
+Anything you’re not going to eat can be donated to a food pantry.

 - Wash the floors and woodwork on your hands and knees*.
 Yes, yes, I know.
 A mop is so much faster.
 But washing the floors on your hands and knees gets it cleaner.
 You can mop normally, but for spring and fall cleaning, get down there and do it right.